IEMB-LEG/PanJ_2024/README.md

 # Glauconema phenotypic plasticity data & scripts

-Molecular basis and  of phenotypic plasticity in a marine ciliate Glauconema
+Pan et al. Molecular basis of phenotypic plasticity in a marine ciliate Glauconema.
+2024

+The zip file contains all secondary derived data and scripts of above paper.